grahama1970/codex/codex-rs/README.md

 # Codex CLI (Rust Implementation)

+> Experimental fork disclaimer
+>
+> This `codex-rs` workspace lives in an experimental, personal fork ("cxplus playground").
+It is not intended for upstream merge into OpenAI’s Codex and carries no official support.
+See ../../FORK_POLICY.md.

 We provide Codex CLI as a standalone, native executable to ensure a zero-dependency install.

 ## Installing Codex